AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-07-19-corrosion.md

 Small levels of glass and metallization corrosion are expected over the PV module lifetime and are normally taken into account within module guarantees.
 However, advanced metallization corrosion levels might dramatically degrade module characteristics in the late stages of the nominal service life [3] decreasing the maximum power under 80% of the initial level specified in the datasheet.

-Metallization is specifically triggered from the release of acid acetic which is produced from the encapsulant (usually EVA) through hydrolysis reaction in the presence of heat and water.
+Metallization corrosion is triggered from the release of acid acetic which is produced from the encapsulant (usually EVA) through hydrolysis reaction in the presence of heat and water.
 Then, the encapsulant ability to retain water ingress and sensitivity to heat are key factors to apprehend corrosion levels [3], [7], [8].
 UV stress was also considered as a potential factor facilitating acetic acid production [9].
 Backsheet properties and delamination might also accelerate this process by letting the water progress into the PV material sandwich [3].

 ## II.
 Signatures